johndoe31415/x509sak/README.md

                         Defaults to sha256.
   --serial serial       Serial number to use for root CA certificate.
                         Randomized by default.
+  --allow-duplicate-subjects
+                        By default, subject distinguished names of all valid certificates below one CA must be unique.
+This option allows the CA to have duplicate distinguished names for certificate subjects.
   -f, --force           By default, the capath will not be overwritten if it
                         already exists.
 When this option is specified the complete directory will be erased before creating the